 Time is divided into periods or stages with a period beginning at one decision epoch and ending at the next decision epoch.
 At a decision epoch, a decision maker observes the state of the system, chooses an action and as a result of this choice, the system evolves to a new state according to a probability distribution that depends on the current state and the choice of action.
 After making a decision, the decision maker receives a reward during that period that depends on the current state, current action and possibly the subsequent state.
 These steps repeat at each subsequent decision epoch.
 Figure 2.2 summarizes these steps within one period.
 We formalize these notions in the following subsections.
 In this book, we use the expression decision maker to refer to a possibly animate entity who is making decisions.
-In computer science and engineering, the decision maker is often referred to as an agent or controller to reflect the possibility that an inanimate entity chooses and executes decisions.

-2.1.1 Planning Horizons and Decision Epochs

-The planning horizon is the time interval over which decisions are made.
-We assume that a Markov decision process model is either:

-- A Finite Horizon Model, in which the planning horizon is a bounded interval of time divided into N 1 periods, or - An Infinite Horizon Model, in which an unbounded interval of time is divided into an infinite number of periods.
+In the computer science literature, the decision maker is often referred to as an agent and in the engineering literature as a controller reflecting the reality in which an inanimate entity chooses and executes decisions.
+2.1.1 Planning Horizons and Decision Epochs The planning horizon is the time interval over which decisions are made.
+We assume that a Markov decision process model is either: - A Finite Horizon Model, in which the planning horizon is a bounded interval of time divided into N-1 periods, or - An Infinite Horizon Model, in which an unbounded interval of time is divided into an infinite number of periods.